decaldaswcl/node-basic-rest-api/README.md

 # BASIC REST API

-Basic API to query, change, delete product data using node.js with MySQL database
+Basic API to query, change, delete product data of marketplace using node.js with MySQL database.

 # Requeriments

 Node.js version 18 or above
+MySQL workbench 8.0 or above

 # How to install